anjabrelih/WIER/pa1/README.md

 ```

 ## Archive:
-- in crawler/old is the old version of web-crawler implementation.
+- in crawler/old folder is the old version of web-crawler implementation.